stivale/stivale/STIVALE2.md

 The kernel should make sure that the bootloader has properly interpreted the provided tags, either by checking returned tags or by other means.

-Each tag shall contain these 2 fields:
+Each tag shall begine with these 2 members:
 ```c
 struct stivale2_hdr_tag {
     uint64_t identifier;